-To be sure the Sapphire Reserve earns 3 points per dollar on travel and dining, but I’m asked frequently by people that have the Reserve whether they should keep that $550 annual fee card after the first year, and it’s a tougher card to get approved for in readers’ experience.
+To be sure the Sapphire Reserve earns 3 points per dollar on travel, but I’m asked frequently by people that have the Reserve whether they should keep that $550 annual fee card after the first year, and it’s a tougher card to get approved for in readers’ experience.

 - Ultimate Rewards MallAdditional points for your online shopping through access to the Chase Ultimate Rewards mall, a mileage-earning shopping portal that often has the most lucrative opportunities to earn extra points for the online purchases you’d make anyway.

 - Points transfer to Singapore Airlines — one of the best airlines in the world, with great premium cabin availability, stopovers for a fee even on one-way awards, and very low feesIt’s very rare indeed that you can ever use miles from Star Alliance partner programs like United MileagePlus, Aeroplan, or LifeMiles for long haul premium cabin travel on Singapore.
 But Singapore offers members using their own miles fantastic award availability on most of their routes.
 In the past Suites Class has even been regularly available between Europe and Singapore as well as Australia.

 What’s more Singapore Airlines is refreshing the cabins on its Airbus A380s, the most luxurious commercial aircraft flying, while other carriers consider retiring theirs.
 So their Suites class is expected to return.